Dazzid/ANIMA_Harmonic_Eigenspace/README.md

 1) A 4D Eigenspace visualization map of the psychoacoustic model of dissonance perception.
 2) A modal Studio to create harmonies on 53-TET and form chord progressions with modal interchange substitutions.

----

-## 🎵 About This Project

-The **ANIMA** (Artificial INtelligence-based Interactive Microtonal Compositional Assistant) Project is a Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowship funded by the European Union's Horizon Europe program.
+The **ANIMA** Project is a Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowship funded by the European Union's Horizon Europe program.

 **STATUS: Under Active Development**